-- Represents beneficial ownership of less than 1%. - (1) Each common unit is redeemable from time to time at each holder's option for, at our election (determined solely by our independent directors (within the meaning of the NYSE rules) who are disinterested), newly issued shares of our Class A common stock on a one-for-one basis or a cash payment equal to a volume weighted average market price of one share of our Class A common stock for each common unit redeemed, in each case, in accordance with the terms of the Operating Company LLC Agreement; provided that, at our election (determined solely by our independent directors (within the meaning of the NYSE rules) who are disinterested), we may effect a direct exchange by Bridge Investment Group Holdings Inc. of such Class A common stock or such cash, as applicable, for such LLC Interests.
-The Continuing Equity Owners may exercise such redemption right for as long as their LLC Interests remain outstanding.
-See "Certain Relationships and Related Party Transactions-Operating Company LLC Agreement."
-In these tables, beneficial ownership of LLC Interests has been reflected as beneficial ownership of shares of our Class A common stock for which such LLC Interests may be exchanged.
-When a common unit is exchanged by any unitholder who holds shares of our Class B common stock, a corresponding share of Class B common stock will be cancelled. - (2) Represents the percentage of voting power of our Class A common stock and Class B common stock voting as a single class.
-Each share of Class A common stock entitles the registered holder to one vote per share and each share of Class B common stock entitles the registered holder thereof to ten votes per share on all matters presented to stockholders for a vote generally, including the election of directors.
-The Class A common stock and Class B common stock will vote as a single class on all matters except as required by law or our amended and restated certificate of incorporation.
+Represents beneficial ownership of less than 1%.

+(1) Each Class A Unit (other than Class A Units held by us and 4,781,623 Class A Units held by certain of the Former Profits Interest Program Participants that are initially subject to time-based vesting requirements) is redeemable from time to time at each holder's option for, at our election (determined solely by our independent directors (within the meaning of the NYSE rules) who are disinterested), newly-issued shares of our Class A common stock on a one-for-one basis or a cash payment equal to a volume weighted average market price of one share of Class A common stock for each Class A Unit so redeemed, in each case, in accordance with the terms of the Bridge Investment Group Holdings LLC Agreement; provided that, at our election (determined solely by our independent directors (within the meaning of the NYSE rules) who are disinterested), we may effect a direct exchange by Bridge Investment Group Holdings Inc. of such Class A common stock or such cash, as applicable, for such Class A Units.
+The Continuing Equity Owners may, subject to certain exceptions, exercise such redemption right for as long as their Class A Units remain outstanding.
+See "Certain Relationships and Related Party Transactions-Bridge Investment Group Holdings LLC Agreement."
+In this table, beneficial